openzipkin-contrib/zipkin-secondary-sampling/docs/design.md

 ### The `b3` sampling key
 The special sampling key `b3` ensures secondarily sampled data are not confused with B3 sampled data.
 Remember, in normal Zipkin installs, presence of spans at all imply they were B3 sampled.
 Now that there are multiple destinations, we need to back-fill a tag to indicate the base case.
 This ensures the standard install doesn't accidentally receive more data than was B3 sampled. `b3` should never appear in the `sampling` header: it is a pointer to the sampling state of B3 headers.

+## Rate limited sampling keys
+In normal B3 propagation, a sampling rate is guaranteed by virtue of all requests being uniformly sampled or not.
+For example, a rate limiting implementation propagates `1` when sampled and '0' when not.
+By virtue continuous downstream propagation, all nodes know from these fields whether or not to record data.

+The `spanId` parameter of a sampling field allows consistent rate limiting when secondary sampling.
+For example, the first triggered participant adds their outgoing span ID as the `spanId` parameter.
+Other participants look to see if this parameter is present or not before themselves triggering.

 ## Impact of skipping a service
 It is possible that some sampling keys skip hops, or services, when recording.
 When this happens, parent IDs will be wrong, and also any dependency links will also be wrong.
 It may be heuristically possible to reconnect the spans, but this will push complexity into the forwarder, at least requiring it to buffer a trace based on a sampling key.